-We know it’s been warm, and most of us may want to leave winter in the past, but it’s time to address the impact of the January 2026 winter storms.
+We know it’s been warm, and most of us may want to leave winter in the past, but it’s time to address the impact of the the winter storms that iced over the city in late January and early February.

-The City of Richmond just released an after-action report, which compiles data on the city’s fiscal and emergency responses throughout the back-to-back storms that kicked off the year.
-We’re going to summarize the key points so you don’t have to read all 41 pages in the report.
+The City of Richmond just released an after-action report, which compiles data on the city’s fiscal and emergency responses throughout the back-to-back storms.

 - Total ice accumulation: 0.3-0.85 inches